 If you separate from service within the first 90 days of becoming automatically enrolled, and your balance is $200 or more, you can request a refund of your automatic enrollment contributions or a withdrawal from your account.

 Use Form TSP-25, Automatic Enrollment Refund Request.
-Your own contributions and earnings on those contributions will be refunded to you.
+Your own contributions (plus earnings or minus losses) will be refunded to you.
 There will be 10% withholding for Federal income tax, and you'll pay no early withdrawal tax penalty.

 You can use Form TSP-70, Request for Full Withdrawal, instead of Form TSP-25, Automatic Enrollment Refund Request, to obtain your refund.
-You'll receive your own contributions (and earnings) and all Agency Matching Contributions (and earnings).
+You'll receive your own contributions (plus earnings or minus losses) and all Agency Matching Contributions (plus earnings or minus losses).
 There will be 20% tax withholding and you may be subject to the 10% IRS early withdrawal tax penalty.
 You will forfeit your Agency Automatic (1%) Contributions, unless you were vested (entitled to keep them).